Andjay/my-first-website/README.md

 2. Stream two
 3. Stream three

-### Each of this streams contains list of used software.
+### Each of these streams contains list of used software.